amannm/iocp-https-server/README.md

 SAHC4J
 ======

-Secure Asynchronous HTTPS Connector using Java NIO.2
+The goals of this project was to create a HTTPS Parser and Connector that:
+ -  Secure -> Low level SSL integration using JSSE
+ -  Scalable -> Java 7's NIO.2 Asynchronous Sockets API (Interface to Native IOCP)
+ -  Fast -> Native memory operations via NIO ByteBuffer

-"v2" Object Oriented implementation that focuses on parsing the HTTP protocol "Mini" highly coupled version made in order to explore the simplest/most elegant implementation
+"v1/v2" Object Oriented implementation that focuses on modularity and parsing the HTTP protocol

+"Mini" simplified version attempting a simpler but less object-oriented implementation